yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="table-of-contents">Top</a>
 ## Table of Contents

+### TODO
+* Migrate everything over from Google Docs
+* Update the table of contents
+* Replace bad characters with ' and "
+* Format code snippets
+* Expand level 5

 -	[Level 1: General Intro to Game Design and Programming](#level1)
 	-	[1.1 Game Design considerations](#game-design-considerations)
 		-	[1.1.1 What makes a good game?](#What-makes-a-good-game)